 In addition, the FCO can oblige companies to notify acquisitions of companies even if the thresholds are not met, subject to certain requirements.
 Among others, the obligation must concern an economic sector which has been subject to a sector inquiry and on which the acquirer has a share of supply or demand of at least 15%.
-The acquirer must have a worldwide turnover of more than €500 million and the target of more than €2 million.
-Further, the target must have generated more than two-thirds of its turnover in Germany.
+The acquirer must have a worldwide turnover of more than \notin 500 million and the target of more than \notin 2 million.
+Further, the target must have generated more than two thirds of its turnover in Germany.

 The 'undertakings concerned' are always the acquirer and the target.
 However, if another party either (solely or jointly) controls or holds an interest of at least 25% in the target, its turnover must also be taken into account.
 The turnover figures of each undertaking concerned must include the net turnover generated by its group (excluding intra-group turnover) in the full financial year preceding the transaction.
 This includes 100% of the turnover of jointly controlled companies.
 If necessary, adjustments should be made in order to include the turnover of acquired companies or deduct the turnover of divested companies.
 Geographically, turnover should be allocated to Germany if products are sold or services are provided to customers in Germany.
 An exception to this rule is banking or financial income, which should be allocated to Germany if it is received by the branch or division of a credit or financial institution established in Germany.
 There are specific rules for the calculation of the turnover of certain companies, including media companies, insurance companies and credit and financial institutions.
-In particular, eight times the amount of the turnover achieved by certain media companies (active in the area of newspapers, magazines, radio and television) must be taken into account.
+In particular, four times the amount of the turnover achieved by certain media companies (active in the area of newspapers and magazines) and even eight times by radio and television must be taken into account.

-If two or more transactions are effected between identical acquirers and sellers (including their respective affiliates) within a period of two years, they shall be treated as a single transaction if, as a result, the above thresholds are met for the first time.
+If two or more transactions are effected between identical acquirers and sellers (including their respective affiliates) within a period of two years, they shall be treated as a single transaction.
 Further, several transactions may be regarded as a single transaction if they are interrelated.

-'Transaction value' includes (but is not limited to):

-- · cash;

-- securities;

-- company shares not traded as securities;

-- other assets (eg, real estate, tangible assets, current assets);

-- intangible assets (eg, licences, usage rights, rights to a company name and trademark rights);
+'Transaction value' includes (but is not limited to) cash, securities, company shares not traded as securities, other assets (eg, real estate, tangible assets, current assets), intangible assets (eg, licences, usage rights, rights to a company name and trademark rights), liabilities assumed and consideration for non-competition.

-- liabilities assumed; and

-- consideration for non-competition.

 In addition, parties must take into account future and variable purchase price components (eg, earn-outs).
-'Significant activities in Germany' are activities that do not yet account for significant turnover, but indicate a significant competitive potential.
-The FCO has published a guidance paper, entitled "Guidance on Transaction Value Thresholds for Mandatory Pre-merger Notification", which provides further details on both concepts.
+According to the FCO's recent guidance paper the determination of the value of consideration may be based on a written confirmation of the value and its determination by the management of the acquirer and the seller.